RDF Surfaces Primer

 3.2.
 Negative Surface

-A negative surface is an RDF graph which claims that an RDF Graph on it is false.
-The intepretation of the negative surface is the negation of RDF Graph on it.
+A negative surface claims that any RDF Graph that is placed on it is false.
+The interpretation of the negative surface is the negation of the RDF Graph that is placed on it.

-The semantics of a negative surface is interpreted as a logical falsehood:
+The semantics of a negative surface are interpreted as a logical falsehood:

-The surface below should be interpreted as: "Alice is a person and knows Bob and Bob is not a person that knows Alice".
+The surface below should be interpreted as: "Alice is a person and knows Bob, and Bob is not a person and does not know Alice".

 As a logical statement: